Automate Your Outreach

 print(f"Draft sent to {recipient}: {send_result['id']}")

-3. Question: Is it possible to schedule emails using the Gmail API?
+- Is it possible to send emails using the Gmail API without the need for human intervention?

-4. Answer: Direct scheduling is not supported by the API, but you can implement this functionality in your application by storing the emails and using a time-based mechanism to send them at specified times.
+- The API does not offer direct scheduling; however, you can include this feature into your application by storing the emails and using a time-based system to send them at predetermined intervals.